 In music, connections occur over long periods of time - a riff, a whole song long forgotten, is never really forgotten.

-My brother had a Cream album "Full Cream" (how he came to own this record is another story) that I used to sneak a listen to now and again.
+My brother had a Cream album "Full Cream" (how he came to own this record is another story - his story) that I used to sneak a listen to now and again.
 In those days, your publicly stated musical tastes fell into a small number of categories: Skinhead/Mod, Greaser, Hairy....
 I was very much into reggae, soul and Motown which put me firmly into the Skinhead/Mod camp.
 I could not admit to liking some of my brothers' records but I would put them on the record player when he was not around.
 Emerson, Lake and Palmer, King Crimson, Cream...

 I have chosen to include Howlin' Wolf's version here due to it's overall brilliance but it is really Cream's version that planted the seed all those years ago.